Education Counts

 Attendance is linked to both student wellbeing and to attainment.

 Attendance is also linked to student attainment in secondary students.
-Recent research4 shows that each additional half day absence from school predicts a consistent reduction in the number of NCEA credits a student subsequently attains – whether that is the student moving from 100% to 99% attendance or moving from 71% to 70% attendance.
-Students who are absent even 5-10% of the time (still considered “regular” attendance) obtain fewer NCEA credits than those with slightly higher attendance.
-There is no “safe” level of non-attendance.
+Recent research [3] shows that each additional half-day of absence from school and kura is associated with a consistent reduction in the number of NCEA credits students subsequently attain – whether that is a student moving from 100% to 99% attendance or moving from 71% to 70% attendance.
+Students who are absent even 5-10% of the time (which is still considered “regular” attendance) nevertheless obtain fewer NCEA credits than those with higher attendance rates.
+In short, evidence suggests that there is no “safe” level of non-attendance which has no impact on student and ākonga wellbeing and attainment.

-Measure one: percentage of students attending school regularly
+Regular attendance: percentage of students attending school regularly

 Numerator:

-(Data Source: Ministry of Education: Attendance Survey)
+(Data source: Ministry of Education: Attendance Survey)

 Denominator:

-(Data Source: Ministry of Education: Attendance Survey)
+(Data source: Ministry of Education: Attendance Survey)

-Measure two: percentage of time by reason for absence
+Reasons for student absence: Percentage of time by reason for absence

 Numerator:

-(Data Source: Ministry of Education: Attendance Survey)
+(Data source: Ministry of Education: Attendance Survey)

 Denominator:

-(Data Source: Ministry of Education: Attendance Survey)
+(Data source: Ministry of Education: Attendance Survey)

 Absences can be justified or unjustified: